The Ring (2002 film): Plot

 Returning to the Morgan home, Rachel finds a fake birth certificate proving that Samara is not the biological child of Richard and Anna.
 She also discovers the missing video, where Samara apologizes for her actions but explains that "they won't stop".
 Richard insists that Samara is evil and electrocutes himself.
 Noah and Rachel find a loft in the barn, which the Morgans used to isolate Samara from themselves and the outside world.
 There is an image of a tree behind the wallpaper; Rachel recognizes it as a tree at the Shelter Mountain Inn.

 They return to Shelter Mountain Inn, led to a well beneath the floorboards.
 Rachel falls inside and experiences a vision of Anna dumping Samara into the well, where she survived for one week.
 Samara's body surfaces from the water.
 After Rachel is rescued, they arrange a proper burial for Samara.

 Back home, Aidan warns Rachel that it was a mistake to help Samara.
 Rachel realizes that Noah's week is up; Samara's ghost crawls out of his TV screen and kills him.
 Rachel realizes that Samara’s apology was actually a confession and that she was only spared since she made a copy of the cursed video and passed it to Noah, fulfilling Samara's goal of killing endlessly.
-She helps Aidan make a copy of the tape and refuses to answer his question on what would happen to the person that watches it.
+She helps Aidan make a copy of the tape and refuses to answer his question on what would happen to the person who watches it.